reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 Bob went from 10 to 9.9999.
 ```

 We've now created a robust dApp that prevents either participant from dropping the game.
-If you'd like to dig into a deeper discussion on this subject then visit our [guide on non-participation](https://docs.reach.sh/guide-timeout.html).
+If you'd like to dig into a deeper discussion on this subject, then visit our [guide on non-participation](https://docs.reach.sh/guide-timeout.html).
 In the next iteration, we'll extend the application to disallow draws.

 > # Check Your Understanding
-> What happens in a decentralized application when one particpant refuses to take the next step of the program?
+> What happens in a decentralized application when one participant refuses to take the next step of the program?
 1. This is not possible, because the blockchain guarantees that each party performs a particular set of actions
 1. The program hangs forever waiting for a participant to provide a value
 1. The program punishes the non-participant and proceeds as if the active participant won.
-1. It depends on how the program was written; if the developer used REach, the default is (2), but the developer could include a `timeout` block to implement the behavior in #3.
+1. It depends on how the program was written; if the developer used Reach, the default is (2), but the developer could include a `timeout` block to implement the behavior in #3.

 # Play and Play Again (Loops in Reach)